ClusterCockpit/cc-doc/content/en/docs/reference/cc-backend/commands.md

   -server
 ```

-*Function:* Start a server, continues listening on configured port (Default: `:8080`) after initialization and argument handling.
+_Function:_ Start a server, continues listening on port after initialization and
+argument handling.

 ---